Crusaders Strikers F.C.: Crusaders Strikers Football Development Centre/Girls Academy

-Crusaders Strikers have the most established girls' Football Development Centre in Northern Ireland.
+Crusaders Strikers have the most established girls' Football Development Centre in Northern Ireland where they cater for girls aged 4–18.

-Catering for girls aged 4–18 were the players can develop their football skills in a safe and inclusive environment.

 The FDC aims to bring girls through the pathway to senior football, while also promoting lifetime participation.

 The FDC has had a lot of success over the years, with a lot of the current first team being made up of academy graduates.

 The FDC/academy philosophy is 'to develop good players and good people.'